 Across the globe, the Bisexual Index in the UK promotes Bisexual Awareness Week and addresses biphobia in society.
 Australia's National LGBTI Health Alliance offers a range of resources during Bisexual Awareness Week to empower bisexual individuals.

-Moreover, the Human Rights Campaign (HRC) commits resources and advocacy tools to broaden understanding.
+Moreover, the Human Rights Campaign (HRC) commits resources and advocacy tools to broaden understanding - for bi people, minorities, and anyone suffering from non-acceptance or human rights abuses.

 Explore local events, whether a lively parade or informative panel discussions.
-You can contact the nearest LGBTQ+ community center, a safe space to connect, communicate, and show support.
+You can contact the nearest LGBTQ+ community center, a safe space to connect, communicate, and show support for your bisexual friends on those you have yet to meet.

 If you dislike crowds, volunteer at your favorite LGBTQ+ organizations.
 Help them with administrative tasks, event planning, or providing a comforting conversation.